Paras0101/Hotel-management-system/README.md

 # Hotel Management System

 Welcome to the Hotel Management System for small size hotel!
 This project is a simple yet effective solution for managing hotel operations, including guest management, reservations, and reporting.
 The system is built using PHP for the backend and HTML for the frontend, with a MySQL database for storing data.
 Additionally, a Python script is included for generating reservation reports.
+This was desgined to be implemented at a small size hotel only.

 This Hotel Management System is designed to streamline the management of a hotel’s operations.
 Key features include: